-Investors use various metrics to value companies, but in terms of market capitalization — which is one of the most popular — Carvana has absolutely exploded.
-With a market capitalization topping $24 billion, Carvana has seen a tremendous jump in its market valuation.
+Investors use various metrics to value companies, but in terms of market capitalization — which is one of the most popular — Carvana has a market capitalization of about $5.5 billion.

 Carvana’s purpose is to change the way people buy and sell cars by taking the process online and making it easier.
 Thanks to companies like Carvana, the idea of making a large purchase like a car online — once considered unfathomable — has been normalized.

 To see how much the company is worth, take a look at this snapshot of the current state of Carvana, along with a discussion of its history, value and future outlook.

 |Carvana: Company Snapshot|

 |Founders||Ernest Garcia III, Ben Huston, Ryan Keeton|